-The MRO shall advise UnitedHealth Group, in a confidential manner, if a candidate or employee has passed or failed the test, refused to cooperate, if a specimen is dilute (see Terms below), or if a test should be canceled.
+The MRO shall advise UnitedHealth Group, in a confidential manner, if an applicant or employee has passed or failed the test, refused to cooperate, if a specimen is dilute (see Terms below), or if a test should be canceled.
 If the MRO determines that there is a legitimate medical explanation for a positive, adulterated, or substituted test result, the MRO will report a negative test result to UnitedHealth Group.
-If the candidate or employee does not provide a legitimate medical explanation for a positive test result, the MRO will verify the test result as positive.
-If the candidate or employee does not provide a legitimate or substituted test result as positive.
-If the candidate or substituted test result will be canceled and, depending on substituted test results will be canceled and, depending on the circumstances, may subject a candidate or employee to additional testing or to disciplinary action up to and including rescission of an employment offer or termination of employment.
+If the applicant or employee does not provide a legitimate medical explanation for a positive test result, the MRO will verify the test result as positive.
+If the applicant or employee does not provide a legitimate medical explanation for an adulterated or substituted test result, the MRO will report to UnitedHealth Group that the applicant or employee has refused to take a drug test.
+Invalid test results will be canceled and, depending on the circumstances, may subject an applicant or employee to additional testing or to disciplinary action up to and including rescission of an employment offer or termination of employment.
 After a confirmed positive result, the employee shall be advised in writing that he/she is entitled to hire (at his/her cost) another certified laboratory to obtain a second result from the same sample and, should he/she wish to do so, the minimum amount needed of the sample originally obtained shall be transferred to the independent certified laboratory hired by the employee for that purpose.